bgent19/boardgame-recommender/README.md

 # BoardGame Recommender System

-A professional-grade recommendation engine for board games, built to demonstrate full-stack development skills, machine learning implementation, and DevOps practices.
+A recommendation engine for board games, built for fun anf to practice full-stack development skills, machine learning implementation, and DevOps.

 ## Project Overview

 This system helps users discover board games they'll love based on their preferences, ratings, and similar users' tastes.
-Built as a portfolio piece showcasing modern software engineering practices.

 ## Features (Planned)